MATEI VARGA

 New York Concert Review

-The year 2020 was complicated indeed...
-Many suffered from isolation and the inability to socialize... but I found that staying home and playing the piano in my own "salon de musique" offered me the joy of a new discovery, that of the Cuban master Ernesto Lecuona.
-I decided to bring forward some of my favorite pieces from Lecuona's catalogue, intertwined with other short salon pieces by well-established composers such as Chopin, Balakirev and Gershwin - all of them masters of the miniature genre and proud exponents of their own national style.
-Salon music often gets a bad rep, but even the great Beethoven didn't shy away from the charm and atmosphere of a starlit night...
+The year 2020 was complicated indeed.
+Many suffered from isolation and the inability to socialize but I found that staying home, with my piano, offered me a better view towards my inner self and a chance to experience the joy of a new discovery.
+That was for me the Cuban master Ernesto Lecuona. … I decided to bring forward some of my favorite pieces from Lecuona’s catalogue, intertwined with other short works by well-established composers such as Scarlatti, Chopin, Balakirev and Gershwin—all of them masters of the miniature genre and proud exponents of their own national style.

 Ernesto Lecuona (1895 - 1963)